 - What recruitment companies would like to see in your CV and what could help you stand out from the crowd

 - Tips on providing evidence that you can do a games job, even if you lack experience

 - Inside the interview room – what games studios are really looking for at interviews

-We are hugely grateful to Sumo Digital, Square Enix, State of play, Aardvark Swift and our very own Claire Boissiere (BGI’s Vice Chair of Trustees) for being filmed and sharing their expertise and experiences.
+Thank you to Sumo Digital, Square Enix, State of Play, Aardvark Swift and our very own Claire Boissiere (BGI’s Chair of Trustees) for being filmed and sharing their expertise and experiences.